 - 1 cup strawberries 140g, stems removed and roughly chopped, divided

-Add the pureed strawberry-mascapone mixture and the remaining chunks of strawberry (cut smaller if any large pieces) to the flour mix and carefully mix it all together, being careful not to overmix.
-It will be a pretty wet mixture.
+- Add the pureed strawberry-mascapone mixture and the remaining chunks of strawberry (cut smaller if any large pieces) to the flour mix and carefully mix it all together, being careful not to overmix.

-Tip the mixture out onto a floured surface and with floured hands and a little more flour on top, carefully flatten the mixture out a bit to around 1in/2.5cm thick and cut into pieces - either cut a rough circle into triangles or a rectangle into squares/rectangles as you prefer.
+- Tip the mixture out onto a floured surface and carefully flatten the mixture out a bit to around 1in/2.5cm thick (Use floured hands and a little more flour on top, if needed).
+Cut into pieces - either cut a rough circle into triangles or a rectangle into squares/rectangles as you prefer.
 You'll get around 6 large or a few more if smaller.

-Use a spatula to put the pieces onto baking sheets/trays (best lined with greaseproof paper but otherwise oiled) and bake for around 15-18 minutes until browning on the corners.
+- Use a spatula to put the pieces onto baking sheets/trays (best lined with greaseproof paper or silicone baking sheet but otherwise oiled) and bake for around 15-18 minutes until browning on the corners.